cloudflare/cloudflare-docs/content/api/_index.md

 ---
-title: Quickstart
+title: Overview
-pcx_content_type: tutorial
-layout: single
-weight: 1
+weight: xx
-meta:
-  title: Getting access to the Cloudflare API
+pcx_content_type: overview
 ---

-# Getting access to the Cloudflare API
+# Cloudflare's API

-Using the Cloudflare API, requires authentication so that Cloudflare knows who is making requests and what permissions they have.
-An API Token can be created to grant access to the API to perform actions.
-See [creating an API Token](/api/tokens/create/) for more on this.
+Using the Cloudflare API requires authentication so that Cloudflare knows who is making requests and what permissions they have.
+Create an API token to grant access to the API to perform actions.
+Refer to [creating an API token](/api/get-started/#create-an-api-token) for more information.

+{{<Aside type="note">}}

-Legacy Note: Existing customers may be familiar with API Keys.
-These allow for less granular access and each user can only have one.
-For these reasons, we advice customers using API Keys to transition to using API Tokens.
+API keys allow for less granular access and each user can only have one.
+For these reasons, we advise customers using API keys to transition to using API tokens.

+{{</Aside>}}

+DELETE BELOW thiS LINE

 ## Making API Calls